 The marketing and use of our products exposes us to product liability claims in the event that the use or misuse of those products causes injury, disease or results in adverse effects.
 Use of our products in clinical trials, as well as commercial sale, could result in product liability claims.
-In addition sales of our product through third party arrangements could also subject us to product liability claims.
-We presently carry product liability insurance relating to our clinical trials of SuperVent(TM) and our clinical trials of Surfaxin(R) in treating acute respiratory distress syndrome and acute lung injury and Meconium aspiration syndrome.
+In addition, sales of our products through third party arrangements could also subject us to product liability claims.
+We presently carry product liability insurance relating to our clinical trials of Surfaxin(R) and SuperVent(TM).
 However, this insurance coverage might not fully cover any potential claims.
 We may need to obtain additional product liability insurance coverage prior to initiation of other clinical trials.
 We expect to obtain product liability insurance coverage before commercialization of our proposed products; however, this insurance is expensive and insurance companies may not issue this type of insurance when we need it.
-We cannot provide assurance that we can obtain adequate insurance in the future at an acceptable cost, if ever.
+We cannot provide assurance that we can obtain adequate insurance in the future at an acceptable cost.
 Any product liability claim, even one that was not in excess of our insurance coverage or one that is meritless, could adversely affect our cash available for other purposes, such as research and development.
 In addition, the existence of a product liability claim could affect the market price of our common stock.